Springer basic sets and modular Springer correspondence for classical types: Springer basic set data

-for $G$-equivariant perverse sheaves on $\NC$, where $d^\NC_{(x,\rho),(y,\sigma)}$ is the composition multiplicity of $\ic(y,\sigma)$ in $\FM \otimes^L_\OM \ic(x,\rho_\OM)$ for any choice of an integral form $\rho_\OM$ of the local system $\rho$.
+for $G$-equivariant perverse sheaves on $\NC$, where $d_{(\OC,\LC),(\OC',\LC')}^\NC$ is the composition multiplicity of $\ic(\ov\OC',\LC')$ in $\FM\otimes_\OM^{L}\ic(\ov\OC,\LC_\OM)$ for any choice of an integral form $\LC_\OM$ of the local system $\LC$.

 Let $W$ be the Weyl group of $G$.
-From now on, we assume that $p$ is very good for $G$ \cite[p.29]{Carter} (thus for classical groups of type $BCD$, we only have to assume $p \neq 2$).
 If $\EM = \KM$ or $\FM$, one can naturally define an injective map

 using a Fourier-Deligne transform.
 In the ordinary case, it is the Springer correspondence of \cite{Brylinski} (and coincides with the one of \cite{Springer:Trig}), and in the modular case it was first introduced in \cite{Juteau:thesis}.
+See also \cite{AHJR:Weyl} for complex reductive Lie algebras.

 \begin{remark} The injectivity of $\Psi_\EM$ comes from the fact that there is an inverse Fourier transform. \end{remark}